 To create an animation, you first need to create all of the graphics that will appear in your video.
 Most teams will lay these out in a storyboard that breaks the video down scene by scene.

-This is one of the major benefits of animation, because it gives you complete creative control over your video projects.
+This is one of its major benefits, because animation gives you complete creative control over your video projects.
 There are no actors to manage.
 No sets to dress.
 In fact, the topic of your video doesn’t even need to be tangible.

 As Walt Disney once famously said, “Animation can create whatever the mind of man can conceive.”

 How to use animation

-Thanks to this ability to “create whatever you can conceive”, animation is the perfect video style or explaining difficult or complicated concepts in an easy and digestible way – meaning it goes beyond marketing and into the realm of educational videos and training videos, as well.
+Thanks to this ability to “create whatever you can conceive”, animation is the perfect video style for explaining difficult or complicated concepts in an easy and digestible way – meaning it goes beyond marketing and into the realm of educational videos and training videos, as well.

 So if you’re having trouble explaining something about your product or service to your customers, then a simple animation could help clear things up and reduce the amount of customer service calls you receive.

 On a lighter note, animated videos are great for injecting a bit of fun into your marketing!
 Let’s take our minds back to the first thing we said about animation – it gives connotations of children’s cartoons.
-That sense of fun makes animation a great choice for promotional videos.
+Thanks to that sense of fun, animation is a great choice for promotional videos.